 If you’re going to choose only one formal shoe, it should be a black leather Derby.
 This classic style is smart, versatile and absolutely timeless.
 Invest in a quality pair of shoes, look after them and there’s no reason you won’t still be calling on them another 20 years from now.

 Keep your eye out for Goodyear-welted construction.
 This is a hallmark of quality you often find with traditional British shoemakers and it allows the sole to be easily replaced when the time comes, extending the lifecycle of your purchase.

 The loafer bridges the gap between smart and casual.
-Sometimes the dress code doesn’t call for something as formal as a derby shoe, but wearing sneakers could be seen as sloppy.
-It’s in these situations that this casual slip-on is worth its weight in gold.
+Sometimes the dress code doesn’t call for something as formal as a Derby shoe, but wearing sneakers could be seen as sloppy.
+It’s in these situations that this slip-on summer shoe is worth its weight in gold.

 Wear it with cropped trousers and a Cuban-collar shirt for a timeless smart casual summer outfit.

 Whether it’s a pool slide or a Birkenstock, something that allows the feet to breathe in the summer is a must.

 Whatever you choose, make sure it’s simple, free from big logos and tacky branding, and works well with the rest of your warm-weather clothing in terms of colour and style.

 It’s all well and good investing in a minimalist wardrobe, but the most important thing is what’s underneath the clothes.